-This course satisfies: Business and Finance Major:Non-Finance Elective;Business and Marketing Major:Non-Marketing elective.
 This course enables students to apply tools and skills learned in previous business courses, as well as develop many new skills, through undertaking projects focused on real business cases provided by real companies.
 The cases are supplied by companies expressly for this course and concern real opportunities and challenges facing the companies.
 Students will participate on teams of 4 or 5 people.
 Each Team will meet regularly with the professor who will act as a mentor.
 Each Team will also be assigned an outside Executive Mentor - a senior businessperson (not from the organization contributing the project) who will meet at least twice with the Team to comment on their work from the perspective of a real executive.